 Students enrolled in this course will be required to read TWO (2) selections:

-- Everyone will read Of Mice and Men by John Steinbeck.
+Everyone will read Of Mice and Men by John Steinbeck.
 This is a classic American novel by one of our most famous authors.
 The story is set during the Great Depression and tells the tragic story of the complex bond between two migrant laborers in Central California.
 Remember that the story takes place in the 1930s on a ranch, and that the characters act, speak and think the way people would have during that time.
 Your job is to enter into their world and try to understand how they experience what happens to them in the story.
 You must complete the assignment for Of Mice and Men that is attached to this handout (p.
-6.)
-THIS WILL BE DUE THE FIRST DAY OF SCHOOL!
+5.)
+THIS WILL BE DUE to TURNITIN.com prior to the FIRST DAY OF SCHOOL!
 In addition, there will be a test over the book during the first week of school.